amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 Now for the fun part, remember that wide data set we just modeled?
 Well, by using feature hashing, we don't have to do any of that work; we just feed the data set with its factor and character features directly into the model.
 The code is based on both a <a href='https://www.kaggle.com/c/avazu-ctr-prediction/forums/t/11270/is-the-featurehasher-function-available-in-r/63173' target='_blank'>kaggle competition</a> and <a href='https://github.com/wush978/FeatureHashing/blob/master/README.Rmd' target='_blank'>Wush Wu's package readme</a> on GitHub.com.

-The ``hashed.model.matrix`` function takes a ``hash_size`` value.
+The ``hashed.model.matrix`` function takes a ``hash.size`` value.
 This is a critical piece.
 Depending on the size of your data you may need to adjust this value.
 I set it here to 2^12, but if you try a larger value, it will handle more variables (i.e. unique values).
 On the other hand, if you try a smaller value, you risk having memory collisions and loss of data.
 It is something you have to experiment with.

 ```r
 diabetes_hash <- diabetes